Updated December 2015

 Strengthening the Health Care Workforce

-- 50 KU Medical Center graduates live and/or practice in Barton County.
+- 55 KU Medical Center alumni live and/or practice in Barton County.

 - 9 health care providers have been placed in Barton County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

 - 4 Barton County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 2 enrollments in KU Medical Center continuing education courses and conferences by Barton County health care professionals in Fiscal Year 2014.
+- 47 enrollments in KU Medical Center continuing education/professional development courses and conferences by Barton County health care professionals in FY15.
+Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development, KU AHECs and the Midwest Cancer Alliance.

-- 179 professional education and administrative visits in Barton County occurred in FY14 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
+- 195 professional education and administrative visits in Barton County occurred in FY15 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.